 A perfect bite comprises a bit of noodle, a slice of grilled pork, and pickles wrapped in some green leaves then well dipped into the sauce.
 Bun Cha definitely wakes up all your senses by a graceful balance of sweetness and sourness of dipping sauce and the freshness of rice vermicelli noodles and veggies.
-There are many ways to eat Bun Cha depending on the regions (actually, we locals are confused sometimes).
+There are many ways to eat Bun Cha depending on the region (actually, we locals are confused sometimes).
 However, either of the following is the most popular way to eat: Wrap BBQ pork, some noodles, and other herbs in a big lettuce leave and dip it in the vinegary soup.
 Or, add all the ingredients bit by bit in a small bowl, wet it with some of the soup, and eat from the bowl.

 10. Cha Ca